microsoft/pxt/docs/simshim.md

 PXT can generate shim files from either C++ in case of hardware targets, or from the simulator sources.
-In both cases, PXT will copy over all JSDoc style comments and `//%` annotions, add `shim=...` annotation, and also map the type appropriately (for example, C++ `int` type is mapped to `number`, and TypeScript `RefAction` to `()=>void`).
+In both cases, PXT will copy over all JSDoc style comments and `//%` annotations, add `shim=...` annotation, and also map the type appropriately (for example, C++ `int` type is mapped to `number`, and TypeScript `RefAction` to `()=>void`).
 We refer to the information copied as API meta-data.